zarpay/solace/README.md

 ## Low-Level Instruction Builders

-Instruction builders are service objects that create specific instruction types.
+Given that the low-level instruction class is fully available, it's easy to build higher-level instruction builders that wrap the low-level instruction class.
+These builders are service objects that create specific instruction types.
 They handle the binary encoding required by Solana programs.

-### System Program Instructions

-#### Transfer Instruction
+For example, the SystemProgram::TransferInstruction builder is a service object that creates and returns a Solace::Instruction object with the correct program index, accounts indices, and data for a System Program solana transfer.

 ```ruby
 # Build a SOL transfer instruction